How To Move a Fish Tank?

 Transporting live fish is a challenge of its own, you need to keep them in freshwater, ideally from the tank.
 Note that any abrupt changes in the water parameters and temperature will stress your fish out, and they'll most likely die as a result.
 So be sure it's not extremely cold outside.
 Depending on the distance to travel, you can either opt for plastic bags or portable tanks.

-Moving is stressful for your fish, so you need to be extra cautious when moving fish tanks.
+Aquarium moving is stressful for your fish, so you need to be extra cautious when moving fish tanks.
+Therefore, it is important to know in advance how to move an aquarium to a new house.
 Be sure that the water you've given to your fish to stay in, for the time being, is well aerated and that the environment is not crowded because that will only induce more stress.

 Halt the feeding one day in advance so that your fish don't dirty the water during the move which can be troublesome because the buildup of toxic waste in a small confine can lead to lots of trouble.
 Don't panic about the health of your fish though, they can easily go for a day without food if you've fed them well before.